data-edu/data-science-in-education/_book/16-teaching-data-science.md

     Guidelines](https://www.amstat.org/asa/education/Guidelines-for-Assessment-and-Instruction-in-Statistics-Education-Reports.aspx) (https[]()://www.amstat.org/asa/education/Guidelines-for-Assessment-and-Instruction-in-Statistics-Education-Reports.aspx):
     guidelines for teaching statistics
-  - [Data Science for Undergraduates](https://www.nap.edu/catalog/25104/data-science-for-undergraduates-opportunities-and-options) ((https[]()://www.nap.edu/catalog/25104/data-science-for-undergraduates-opportunities-and-options)):
+  - [Data Science for Undergraduates](https://www.nap.edu/catalog/25104/data-science-for-undergraduates-opportunities-and-options) (https[]()://www.nap.edu/catalog/25104/data-science-for-undergraduates-opportunities-and-options):
     a report on undergraduate data science education
   - [R Studio Education](https://education.rstudio.com/) (https[]()://education.rstudio.com/)

 There are also a number of data science-related curricula (for the K-12 level) which may be helpful:

-  - [Bootstrap Data Science](https://www.bootstrapworld.org/blog/index.shtml)(https[]()://www.bootstrapworld.org/blog/index.shtml)
+  - [Bootstrap Data Science](https://www.bootstrapworld.org/blog/index.shtml) (https[]()://www.bootstrapworld.org/blog/index.shtml)
   - [Exploring CS, unit 5](http://www.exploringcs.org/curriculum) (http[]()://www.exploringcs.org/curriculum)
   - [Chromebook Data Science](http://jhudatascience.org/chromebookdatascience/) (http[]()://jhudatascience.org/chromebookdatascience/)
   - [Oceans of Data Institute Curricula](http://oceansofdata.org/our-work/ocean-tracks-high-school-learning-modules) (http[]()://oceansofdata.org/our-work/ocean-tracks-high-school-learning-modules)

-Last, there are also books that emphasize the importance--for teachers--of understanding their students--every student.
+Last, there are also books that emphasize the importance---for teachers--of understanding their students---every student.
 These books include
-@paris2017culturallya and @kozol2012savage and will likely be valuable for teachers of data science who wish to understand and honor the diversity of their students. @moore2017guide and @emdin2016 may be helpful for data science educators who aim to be aware and intentional about teaching students from backgrounds other than their own.
+@paris2017culturally and @kozol2012savage, and will likely be valuable for teachers of data science who wish to understand and honor the diversity of their students. @moore2017guide and @emdin2016 may be helpful for data science educators who aim to be aware and intentional about teaching students from backgrounds other than their own.

-## General Strategies Related to Teaching and Learning
+## General strategies related to teaching and learning

 The National Academy of Science commissioned a report, *How People Learn* [@nrc2000], that aimed to summarize research on teaching and learning from educational psychology